MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/access-s-waccess-s.md

 ## Return Value

 Each function returns 0 if the file has the given mode.
-The function returns an error code if the named file does not exist or is not accessible in the given mode.
+The function returns an error code if the named file doesn't exist or isn't accessible in the given mode.
 In this case, the function returns an error code from the set as follows and also sets `errno` to the same value.

 |errno value|Condition|
 |-|-|
 `EACCES`|Access denied.
-The file's permission setting does not allow specified access.
+The file's permission setting doesn't allow specified access.
 `ENOENT`|File name or path not found.
 `EINVAL`|Invalid parameter.